nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	```
 		Expected Output:
-	    	Sorry, I don't understand that
+	    	Sorry!
+I didn't get that.
 	```

 ### <a name="usecase3"></a> Usecase 3: Providing a manager/admin the ability to configure the setup days/times of the bot.